'Apple Daily' journalists say 'press freedom is dead' in Hong Kong | DW | 24.06.2021

 "The loss of freedom of the press is just another sign of losing freedom of speech," he said.

 "I tell myself that Apple Daily's mission is to expose social injustice and the decadence of the rich and powerful," he said.
-"This forced closure is the best evidence to reveal the current situation in Hong Kong," he added.
+"This forced closure is the best evidence to reveal the current situation in Hong Kong."

-Lu said that while he is anxious about losing his job, what worries him more is the possible domino effect of the government's crackdown on the media community in the city.
+Lu said that while he is anxious about losing his job, what worries him more is the possible domino effect of the government's crackdown on the city's media community.

 "I don't know what will happen to Hong Kong after losing Apple Daily," he said, adding that authorities might target the free English-language daily The Standard or other media outlets next.